 Luckily, these days we have much more (and more welcome things) to say besides the Red Coats are coming.
 But we can use this classic example to inspire email marketing copywriting efforts, action, and engage loyal and perspective customers through their inboxes.

 Marketing emails must catch the eye of readers and do so immediately.
 When you think about it, the majority of your newsletter subscribers may have signed up accidentally or are lukewarm about receiving emails from you in the first place.
 How many emails have you deleted based on the subject line and message preview alone?
-Not only do copywriters have to be catchy and clever, but they need to turn on the charm immediately: The average person spends 10 seconds reading a brand email.¹
+Not only do copywriters have to be catchy and clever, but they need to turn on the charm for potential customers immediately: The average person spends 10 seconds reading a brand email.¹

-You may want to A/B test different email subject line types to see what resonates best with your subscribers.
+Instead of focusing on longer emails, you may want to A/B test different email subject line types to see what resonates best with your subscribers.

 - Keep it under 60 characters